simonescaccia/IoTProject/Evaluation.md

 ### Water flow sensor for energy harvesting

-This water flow sensor can not create energy for our batteries beacuse the electronic part is not connected to the turbine, it is only connected to the Hall Effect sensor.
+Our water flow sensor can not create energy for our batteries because the electronic part is not connected to the turbine, it is only connected to the Hall Effect sensor.

-To allow the harvesting of the energy, we should have an alternator connected to the turbine to transform the mechanical energy into electrical energy.
+To allow energy harvesting, we should have an alternator connected to the turbine to transform the mechanical energy into electrical energy.

 A possible solution for the energy harvesting can be found [here](https://www.ebay.it/itm/322724692568) with the [tutorial](https://www.youtube.com/watch?v=mtMO3VmCmiQ) of the turbine.